kittyfishfrommars/grav-theme-oxygen/_demo/pages/footer/footer.md

 sitemap:
    ignore: true

-# do not change taxonomy definition. unique tag is an identifier
+# do not change taxonomy definition. id tag is an identifier
 taxonomy:
-   tag: 'unique-footer'
+   tag: 'id-footer'

 content:
   headline: Stay in touch